City of Hope (organization): Fundraising

 City of Hope secures funding from a mixture of sources, including patient revenue, private donations, foundation support and federal research grants.

-Annual fundraising events include Walk for Hope (a multi-city charity fundraising walk), Concert for Hope (a fundraising concert featuring celebrity musicians), and the City of Hope Celebrity Softball Challenge, held in Nashville, Tennessee.
+They used to benefit from a celebrity softball game in Nashville, Tennessee.
+They host a Spirit of Life Gala.
+Annual fundraising events include Walk for Hope (a multi-city charity fundraising walk), and Music of Hope.

-City of Hope maintains eight regional fundraising offices in various cities throughout the United States, including Palm Desert, Phoenix, San Diego, San Francisco, Seattle, Chicago, Philadelphia, and Ft.
-Lauderdale, Florida.
+In 1968, Vicki Draves joined sprinter Jesse Owens, football player Tommy Harmon and race car driver Sam Hanks at the Sands Hotel in Las Vegas to help raise $700,000 for the City of Hope National Medical Center.
+In the 1980s, Joan Howard Maurer helped to raise funds for City of Hope by providing his autographs as incentives for donors to the facility in Duarte, California.
+Miley Cyrus is a supporter, having attended benefit concerts in 2008, 2009 and 2012.

 The hospital also fundraises using giving days.
 In 2016, Doctors' Day allowed patients to thank doctors by giving in their name.
 More than $9000 was raised through 60 gifts.
 In 2017, City of Hope was planning a Bone Marrow Transplant Reunion Day and Survivors Day.
 The hospital also participates in #GivingTuesday.
 In 2015, the first time the hospital used the fundraiser, almost $120,000 were raised from 681 gifts.
 In 2016, those numbers rose to almost $200,000 from more than 1500 gifts.
 In January 2017 City of Hope received a donation of more than $50 million to establish the Wanek Family Project for Type 1 Diabetes at City of Hope.